-Desktop and Application Virtualization - in progress
+Desktop and Application Virtualization Enhancements

-Shore up the infrastructure on virtualized labs and classrooms.
-Make refinements and improvements on the virtualized system.
+The infrastructure on virtualized labs and classrooms is continually upgraded to take advantage of updated features and functionality.
+The refinements and improvements of the virtualized system enhance the student experience and aid in student success.